 Gumbo.
 One of my favorite meals of all time.
-Especially in the summer, sitting outside with an ice-cold drink, eating a spicy, filling bowl of gumbo.
+Especially in the summer, sitting outside with an ice-cold drink, eating a spicy, filling bowl of Chicken and Sausage Gumbo.
 It is also one of my daughter’s favorites, and it is the only way I can get her in the kitchen to cook.
 Oh yeah, she cooked the best gumbo recipe ever, not me.

 Before you even start making gumbo, get everything ready.
 Once you get to the process of making roux, you are trapped at the pot.
 Making gumbo magic.Before you even start making gumbo, get everything ready.
 Once you get to the process of making roux, you are trapped at the pot.
 Making gumbo magic.Click To Tweet